MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 5. Click **Exit Q&A**.

-6. Navigate to **[Your Last Name] Campus Management** dashboard.
-It should look similar to the following:
+Your **[Your Last Name] Campus Management** dashboard should be displayed.
+You may have to scroll down to see the new Q&A visual.
+Your dashboard should look similar to the following:

     ![Power BI Dashboard](media/5-powerbi-result.png)